 There are two pages included in the freebie I’m sharing with you.
 The first includes the five parts of a letter labeled with the parts the kids need to know.
 The second is a letter writing stationary.
 I hope you find it helpful.

-We use letter writing skills all the time, so I know the kids will be excited about their new knowledge.
+We use letter writing skills all the time, so I know the kids will write lots of them in the weeks ahead to show off their new knowledge.
 Have a great week, and I enjoy the freebie.